Femtoscopy at NA61/SHINE using symmetric L\'evy sources in central $^{40}$Ar+$^{45}$Sc from 40$A$ GeV/$c$ to 150$A$

 \section{Measurement details}

 We discuss the measurements of one-dimensional two-pion femtoscopy correlation functions for identified pion pairs in Ar+Sc collisions at 40\textit{A} GeV/\textit{c} and 75\textit{A} GeV/\textit{c} with 0-10\% centrality.
 We investigate the combination of positive pion pairs ($\pi^+\pi^+$) and negative pion pairs ($\pi^-\pi^-$).
 Event and track quality cuts were applied before particle identification (PID).
-The PID was done by measuring the energy loss in the TPC gas (d$E$/d$x$) and comparison with the Bethe-Bloch curves.
+The PID was performed by measuring the energy loss in the TPC gas (d$E$/d$x$) and comparing it with the Bethe-Bloch curves, following a similar method as detailed in Ref.~\refcite{NA61SHINE:2023qzr}.
 The contribution from track merging were eliminated with momentum based two-track distance cut, mentioned in Ref.~\refcite{Czopowicz:2022nzy}.

-The centrality interval was selected by measuring the forward energy with the PSD.
+The centrality interval was selected by measuring the forward energy with the Projectile Spectator Detector~\cite{Abgrall:2014xwa}.
 The measured pion pairs were grouped into seven average transverse momentum bins ranging from 0 to 500 MeV/c.

 In this analysis, as mentioned above, we investigate like-charged pion pairs that are influenced by the Coulomb repulsion.
 The final state Coulomb effect has been neglected in the previously defined correlation function.
-The correction necessitated by this effect can be done by simply taking the ratio of $C^{\rm{Coulomb}}_2(q)$ and $C^0_2(q)$:
+The correction required by this effect can be done by simply taking the ratio of $C^{\rm{Coulomb}}_2(q)$ and $C^0_2(q)$:

 where $C^{\rm{Coulomb}}_2(q)$ is the interference of solutions of the two-particle Schr\"odinger equation with a Coulomb-potential~\cite{Kincses:2019rug,Csanad:2019lkp}.
 The numerator in Eq{.}(\ref{eq:coulombdef}) cannot be calculated analytically and requires numerical calculations.
-Due to the assumption of L\'evy-shaped sources a new treatment is needed.
-The treatment method used in this analysis is a novel numerical calculation of the Coulomb final-state interaction for Bose-Einstein correlation functions, presented in Ref. ~\refcite{Nagy:2023zbg}.
+Moreover, the calculations have to account for the assumption of L\'evy-shaped sources.
+Therefore a novel numerical calculation of the Coulomb final-state interaction with Bose-Einstein correlation functions is used, as presented in Ref. ~\refcite{Nagy:2023zbg}.
 Then, one can modify the correlation function, Eq{.}(\ref{eq:corrfunc}), coupling it with the core-halo picture by utilizing the Bowler-Sinyukov method~\cite{Sinyukov:1998fc, Bowler:1991vx}.
 The halo part contributes at very small values of relative momenta, \textit{q}.
 Therefore, it does not affect the source radii of the core part~\cite{Maj:2009ue}.
 Then the correlation function takes the following form: